NVIDIA Control Panel Missing [SOLVED]

 If updating driver can’t help you, you may need to reinstall it completely.
 There may be corrupted driver files that simple uninstallation can’t get rid of.
 You need to clear all the files before you install the new driver.

-You can also use Driver Easy to reinstall driver (also Pro required).
+You can also use Driver Easy to reinstall your driver (also Pro required).
 To do so:

 1) Open Driver Easy and select Tools.